 - Misfire #3: Lazy Plotting.
 There’s some lazy writing this season, as important events just “happen” to the show’s main characters.
 The Mind Flayer needs a new host, and just happens to possess Billy, who is driving by the dangerous location.
 Nancy just happens to answer the phone at the newspaper office, and pick up a hot tip that leads her and Jonathan to the mysterious rats.
 Dustin intercepts a Russian transmission and takes the information to his bro-buddy Steve, who just happens to work at the very place taken over by the Russians.
 Eleven learns that Billy is doing bad things, because she just happens to spy on him in the Void as part of a spin-the-bottle game with Max.
 None of this kind of lazy plotting can be found in seasons 1 and 2.

-- Misfire #4: Karen Wheeler.
+- Misfire #5: Karen Wheeler.
+And then there’s Mike’s mother.
 The go-nowhere subplot with Karen Wheeler and Billy is outrageous.
 Having teased an affair between these two at the end of season 2, and picking up that thread right way at the start of this season, the Duffers drop it altogether with no payoff to the subplot at all.
 They should have had the courage of their initial convictions, and threw Karen and Billy in the sack.
 The repercussions would have been dramatic and severe, and gone a long way to reattaining the edginess of season 2.

-- Misfire #5: Where’s the Upside Down?
+- Misfire #6: Where’s the Upside Down?
 The main villain of Stranger Things is the shadow realm itself.
 In season 1 we saw Barb killed in the Upside Down, Will hiding in the shadow version of Castle Byers, Nancy entering the shadow forest, and Hopper and Joyce passing through the Gate to rescue Will.
 In season 2 the Upside Down burrowed into Hawkins, through the underground tunnels, where Hopper got snared; we also saw the Upside Down through Will’s eyes, thanks to his possession.
-In season 3 we never see the shadow side.
-The night atmosphere with floating particles never puts in an appearance.
+In season 3 we never see the shadow side (except briefly, when Billy sees his doppelganger).
+That’s a major shortfall.

 Worth reading is The Guardian‘s Stranger Things 3: A Flawless Finale – But What a Slog to Get There.
 The season-3 finale is admittedly grand, but that’s mostly what it relies on to redeems it.
 Also check out The National Review‘s In Its Third Season, Stranger Things Strays from What Made It Great, which pulls no punches at all.